kajalbohara/ToDo_List_APP/README.md

 ##Folder Structure 📂
 -src/components/
-      - Header.jsx: Renders the application header.
+-Header.jsx: Renders the application header.
 - ToDoItem.jsx: Handles adding and editing tasks.
 - ToDoList.jsx: Displays the list of tasks and task actions.
 - src/App.jsx: Main component to manage state and render other components.
 - src/App.css: Styles for the application.